from functools import wraps

 A function that is called to show text on the display.

-Each positional argument is one like of text.
+Each positional argument is one line of text.

 """